LimLiangHong/La_Boutique/README.md

 ## About The Project
 Link to Webapp: https://limlianghong.github.io/MAMBA/

-Interactive Design - Assignment 1 Portfolio Website by Lim Liang Hong
+Interactive Design - Assignment 2 Ecommmerce Website by Lim Liang Hong and jessica lu

 <h3 id="intro">Introduction</h3>

-<p>This is a portfolio website that displays my works and abilities as an aspiring 3D game artist.</p>
+<p>This is an Ecommerce website that we have created for the project.
+It is a fashion shopping site that allows you to get coupons/vouchers as prizes after you checkout.
+Discounts are up to 70%</p>

 <h2 id="designProcess">Design Process</h2>
 <h4>users</h4>

-users of the website are instantly greeted with a simplistic and clean user interface.
-They can use either the navigaion bar at the side to navigate through the website.
-If the user decides to scroll instead, they can find some navigation cards that will lead the user to the different web pages.
-So some interactivity with the ui and the user as the ui helps with the navigation of the website.
+Users are greeted with a simplistic design for the website.
+With a common top nav bar for windows and a handburger menu at the side for mobile phones and ipad.
+Due to covid it is unsafe to shop outside.
+Hence, this website was created such that people dont have to shop outside for clothes and instead shop online.

 <h2 id="features">Features</h2>